-To begin with, vehicles are subject to sales tax, which can be a huge bite.
+To begin with, vehicles are subject to sales tax, which can be a huge bite and is rarely brought into the discussion until the contract is presented.
 Then there is an initial registration and license plate fee.
 Some states charge property tax on vehicles, which is both an initial cost and an ongoing one.
 Various special taxes may apply to certain models or types of vehicle, luxury tax and “gas guzzler” taxes being the most common.

-Then we have to make sure the dealer extracts every possible fee for facilitating, enabling and concluding the sale.
+Then the dealer has to make sure to extract every possible fee for facilitating, enabling and concluding the sale.
 Few new vehicles are sold without a delivery or “destination” charge that nominally covers shipment of the vehicle from the plant to the dealer—a whole chapter could be written about the deceptive and excessive nature of this required additional cost.
-(In a nutshell, do you pay a separate shipment charge for any other retail item, despite the obvious fact that it too had to be shipped to the seller?)
+(In a nutshell, do you pay a separate shipment charge for any other retail item, despite the obvious fact that it too had to be shipped to the seller?
+Do you pay the same flat rate regardless of the actual cost of shipping… which might be nil for dealers within a few miles of the auto plants?)
 Then there’s a charge for “dealer prep”—meaning you’re paying the dealer to strip all the protective plastic off the doors and hood, fit the various accessories like floor mats that are shipped in a box in the vehicle’s trunk, put a little gas in it and give it a wash.
-Finally, you get to pay the employee in the end stall to push a button and print out the reams of paper associated with your purchase: the “documentation fee.”
+Finally, there’s my personal favorite: you get to pay the employee in the end stall to push a button and print out the reams of paper associated with your purchase: the “documentation fee.”

 Somewhere in between expressing your interest in “that one” and the contract being presented for signature, you likely were aggressively upsold on vehicle accessories—comfort and performance packages, audio system upgrades, navigation and entertainment systems, and all the other high-profit crap car sellers have been wheedling people into buying for a hundred years.
-(Let’s set this one aside by saying that you shouldn’t be sitting across from a salesman without having done your homework and decided—based on cost and need—exactly what model, features, accessories and extras you wanted.)
+(It’s straight advocacy to say to, but let’s just say that you shouldn’t ever sit down with a car salesman without having done your homework and decided—based on cost and need—exactly what model, features, accessories and extras you wanted.)

 Then you were upsold on the dealer extras—special paint and interior treatments, extended warranties, security features like engraving all the glass with an ID number, premium floor and cargo mats… the list is as long as a J.C.
 Whitney catalog.
 You are likely to be told that some of these are required by the maker or dealer or that catch-all, “policy.”
 If you’ve done your homework on the purchase, you know which if any of these actually add value… and the answer is likely “none of them.”
 They are all gravy for the dealership, add-on profit at hardly any actual cost.
 Reject any you cannot justify in hard economic terms—in hard renegade terms.

 Then we get to the final tool of the big-ticket seller: the payment terms.
 It is a verity of consumer education and a concrete rule for renegades to never, ever look at acquisitions in terms of payments.
 Nothing matters but the final cost, be it out the door, on 90 days’ easy credit, or over 30 years of a mortgage.
 Allowing a salesman to even speak in terms of the payment amount or how an upsell, fee or accessory “only costs so much” in terms of the payment amount means you are on the losing end of the battle.
 As with all else, you should have done your financial homework and know the payment range for your expected purchase, and fitted that into your personal economics, and ideally have already settled the financing with your own bank.
-Letting the payment be a factor in purchase negotiations may be the most dangerous mistake a consumer can make.
+Letting the payment be a factor in purchase negotiations—be it for a car, house or other major purchase—may be the most dangerous mistake a consumer can make.
 It is an error no renegade should ever find themselves committing.

 The final advice here applies to the beginning: never walk into a big-ticket seller’s dealership unless you are prepared to walk out at any moment, no matter what stage the negotiations are at, no matter what inducement or threat they use to get you to stay.
 Keep one foot on the sidewalk outside; there is no more valuable bargaining tactic or better way to control the negotiation.

 Let’s move on before we get too far down consumer advocate lane.
-It’s a nice place to visit, but renegades don’t live there.
+It’s a good place to visit, but renegades don’t live there.